CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.6 DNS server.md

 ### 1.3 Delimitation

 This module contains basic requirements that must be observed and fulfilled when an institution operates DNS servers.
 The focus here is on the availability of DNS servers, the integrity of the information transmitted, and the problems that can arise when operating DNS servers.
-However, general and operating system-specific aspects of a server are not the subject of the present module, but are described in the SYS1.1 module. * General server * and handled in the appropriate OS-specific building blocks of the IT systems layer, eg. SYS.1.3 * Unix server * or SYS.1.2.2 * Windows Server 2012 *.
+However, general and operating system-specific aspects of a server are not the subject of this module, but are described in the SYS1.1. * General server * and handled in the appropriate OS-specific building blocks of the IT systems layer, eg. SYS.1.3 * Unix server * or SYS.1.2.2 * Windows Server 2012 *.

 2 risk situation
 -----------------